Skip to content

 What to Serve with Biscuits and Gravy

-Although biscuits and gravy can easily be eaten as the main course, you can serve them with other breakfast items too.
-If I’m hosting a big brunch, I like to serve them alongside a few of the below:
+Although a biscuits and gravy recipe can easily be eaten as the main course, you can serve them with other breakfast items too, especially when hosting brunch!

 FAQs